John-Paul-R/Spacetime/src/main/java/origin/agenda.md

 ### 1v1: what if we track how a bot *changes* how it moves once it is hit (or bullet hit bullet).
 Similar to displacement vectors w/ knn search, but find take the delta of the delta for a given situation.
 How they have changed the way they react to a situation over the course of the game?
 We can extrapolate from this and potentially predict how they will adapt to being hit.

+## Refactor
+Create a list/layout of all components of the robot.
+Make a dedicated function or object for all of them, instead of scattered code all in one file.

+RobotBase (getX() overrides, run method, etc.)
+  * DataManager (inherited by all manager classes)
+  * GunManager
+    *
+  * MoveManager
+    *

+  * RadarManager
+    *

+### Possible new approach to KNN PIF
+Run the PIF sequence once (via some WorldManager class).
+The classes that need to take information from this can do so. (ex GunManager can take each state and perform its own calculations on it)